FakhrulASA/Firebase-In-App-Messaging/README.md

 4. In App Dismiss Action
 5. In application redirection with custom link

-### Please read comments in application MainActivity for proper understanding
+### Please read comments in application MainActivity for proper understanding.